Nageswar-Sahoo/EVA-8/assignment-3/README.md

     3 - Inference:

+          1 - Value of drop out (.20) did not allow training accuracy beyond 98.80 - 99.01.
+Hence we have decided to keep very low values of dropout(.05) which help us increase the training accuracy .

-     1- The model is under-fitting now.
-This is fine, as we know we have made our train data harder by adding image augmentation
+          2 - The model is under-fitting now.
+This is fine, as we know we have made our train data harder by adding image augmentation.

-     2 - The test accuracy is also up, which means our test data had few images which had transformation difference w.r.t. train dataset .

           3 - The test  accuracy is not consistent across the different nearby epoch.
-         This we have fix by tweaking the value of learning rate .
+               This we have fix by tweaking the value of learning rate . with LR.01 we have acive the best test accuracy .

-     4-  Finding a good LR schedule is hard.
-         Initially we tried with learning rate 0.
-01 .
-Above Learning rate with Scheduler help us to achieve the highest train accuracy of 99.10 and test accuracy of 99.39.
-As training accuracy is less if we can somehow increase this accuracy then overall model accuracy on test data can also be increased .Hence we have started exploring with learning rate
-         0. 1 .
-We have tried to make it effective by  reducing LR by 0.6 after the 2th  epoch.
-Above Learning rate with Scheduler help us to achieve the highest test  accuracy of 99.46.

-     5- The model shows consistant 99.4% accuracy for last few epochs
+          4- The model shows consistant 99.4% accuracy for last few epochs

+          5 - If we push this model further there is a high chance we can increase accuracy further

      4 - few traing logs